 Credit earned in the Department of Modern Languages is sequential.
 Students may not obtain credit for courses taken at a level lower than that for which they have already demonstrated proficiency.
 Students may choose to audit a lower-level course but may not receive credit for it.
-This also applies to students who have earned previous language credit at Norwich through AP or CLEP, or have transferred in upper-division language courses.
-They may not enroll in, and earn credit for, lower-level language credits for that same language
+Students who have earned or transferred in Modern Language credits cannot subsequently earn or transfer in Modern Language credits for courses below the level previously earned or transferred.